 Create a VM from a managed image

-You can create multiple VMs from a managed VM image in Azure.
+You can create multiple VMs from a managed VM image using PowerShell or the Azure portal.
 A managed VM image contains the information necessary to create a VM, including the OS and data disks.
 The VHDs that make up the image, including both the OS disks and any data disks, are stored as managed disks.

 You need to have already created a managed VM image to use for creating the new VM.

 Use the portal

 - In the left menu, select All resources.
 You can sort the resources by Type to easily find your images.

 - Select the image you want to use from the list.
 The image Overview page opens.

 - Click + Create VM from the menu.

 - Enter the virtual machine information.
 The user name and password entered here is used to log in to the virtual machine.
 When complete, click OK.
 You can create the new VM in an existing Resrouce Group, or choose Create new to create a new resource group to store the VM.

 - Select a size for the VM.
 To see more sizes, select View all or change the Supported disk type filter.